Cheetah (1989 film): Plot

-The families arrive at Cheetah Valley to release Duma and notice another cheetah.
-They refuse to extend their parents' proposal for the holiday and they try to release Duma, but the stubborn cheetah refuses to leave until Susan manages to convince her to leave.
-The children quote a Kenyan adage by Morogo "Though we are far apart, our spirits share the same earth and the same sky" as they happily watch Duma play with her newfound friend.
+The families arrive at Cheetah Valley to release Duma and they spot another cheetah.
+Ted refuses to extend their parents' proposal for the holiday and they try to release Duma, but the cheetah stubbornly refuses to leave until Susan manages to convince her to leave.
+The children quote a Kenyan adage by Morogo "Though we are far apart, our spirits share the same earth and the same sky" as they happily watch Duma and her newfound friend frolicking.